Get the Most for Your Scrap Aluminium

 • Mag wheels

-Be sure to remove the tyres as if they aren’t, your mag wheel will be graded as irony aluminium.
-Hot tip – remove valves and wheel weights before you bring them in to get the best return.
+Remove the tyres before bringing in your mag wheels—otherwise, we’ll grade them as irony aluminium.
+Hot tip: take off valves and wheel weights too to get the best return.

 • Window frames